bhaskarsingh962/Syncare-full-Stack-project/readme.md

 - Images not uploading: Confirm Cloudinary credentials and Multer form field names
 - JWT errors: Ensure `JWT_SECRET` is set and tokens are sent in `Authorization: Bearer <token>` header
 - Vite port conflicts: Vite will auto-pick a new port; look at terminal output
+- **Socket.IO connection issues:**
+  - Check if backend is running on port 4000
+  - Verify JWT token in localStorage for authentication
+  - Check CORS settings allow localhost:5173 and localhost:5174
+  - Ensure WebSocket connections are not blocked by firewall
+  - Check browser console for Socket.IO connection errors
+- **Real-time notifications not working:**
+  - Verify user/doctor is connected (check connection status indicator)
+  - Ensure target user/doctor is online and authenticated
+  - Check if rooms are properly joined
+  - Verify Socket.IO events are being emitted from controllers

 ---